dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

    The `dlt` library's `transformer` and `add_map` functions serve distinct purposes in data processing.

-   `Transformers` used to process a resource, are ideal for post-load data transformations in a pipeline, compatible with tools like dbt, the `dlt` SQL client, or Pandas for intricate data manipulation.
+   `Transformers` used to process a resource and are ideal for post-load data transformations in a pipeline, compatible with tools like `dbt`, the `dlt SQL client`, or Pandas for intricate data manipulation.
 To read more:
    [Click here.](../../general-usage/resource#process-resources-with-dlttransformer)